-Whales & Salmon: Just as the Plains people depended upon horses to help them catch buffalo, so did the Northwest Pacific Indians depend upon their cedar canoes to help them catch whales.
+Whales & Salmon: Just as the Plains people depended upon horses to help them catch buffalo, so did the Northwest Pacific people depend upon their cedar canoes to help them catch whales.

-The Makah and other Indians hunted and fished throughout the warm months.
+The Makah and other Native Americans hunted and fished throughout the warm months.
 In the summer they fished for salmon.
 In the fall, they fished for whales.